Ladder99/ladder99/README.md

 An MTConnect Application then consumes the data as XML over HTTP, and feeds it to a database and visualizer.

+For more on the data diode, see the service [here](services/diode).

 ## Installation